👋 Hi, I’m Kehan

 Representative Large-Scale Outcomes (selected):

-• Agibot (Zhiyuan Robotics) — Humanoid and general-purpose robotics.
-Backed by Sequoia China, Hillhouse, GGV Capital, and Matrix Partners.
-Valuation ~USD 4B+
+• Agibot (Zhiyuan Robotics) — Humanoid and general-purpose robotics. ~USD 4B+

-• Baichuan AI — General-purpose large language models.
-Backed by Alibaba, Tencent, and Xiaomi.
+• Baichuan AI — General-purpose LLM.
 Valuation ~USD 3B+

 • Oriens Space — Commercial aerospace and launch systems.
-Backed by Sequoia China and ZhenFund.
 Valuation ~USD 1.4B

 • Lightyears Beyond — LLM and foundation AI systems.
-Acquired by Meituan.
-Valuation ~USD 1.4B+
+Acquired by Meituan. ~USD 1.4B+

 40+ companies valued between USD 100M–1B, including (selected):

-Intent, Striding AI, BigBang, HHG Fusion, SiliconFlow, X-Cloud, Helium Starlink, StellarShift Communications, Dayu Semiconductor, ClearMotion AI, Photonism, RWKV, Moza, Jiutian Intelligence, AheadForm, Authing, Fello, Qingmao Intelligence, hyper3d, PaXini Perception, CoreSpirit AI, SiFive, GravityXR, FlowTech, DDJ Robotics, Huayi Quantum, HuiXi Intelligence, Standard Robotics, Qiongche Intelligence, Sapient (OpenChat), Carbon Energy, DeepLang AI, Botree Recycling, NewCore Cloud, Hypershell, Bitwise Path, BIM Engine, among others
+Intent, Striding AI, BigBang, HHMAX-ENERGY Fusion, SiliconFlow, X-Cloud, Helium Starlink, StellarShift, Dayu Semiconductor, ClearMotion AI, Photonism, RWKV, Moza, Reexen Technology, Authing, Fello, Qingmao Intelligence, hyper3d, PaXini Perception, CoreSpirit AI, SiFive, GravityXR, FlowTech, DDJ Robotics, Huayi Quantum, HuiXi Intelligence, Standard Robotics, NOEMATRIX, Sapient (OpenChat), Carbon Energy, DeepLang AI, Botree Recycling, NewCore, Hypershell, Bitwise Path, BIM Engine, among others